remix-run/remix/README.md

 ## Usage

-fetch-super-headers is designed to be a drop-in replacement for `Headers`, with some additions that make working with HTTP headers feel a lot more like working with JavaScript objects.
+fetch-super-headers is an enhanced interface for `Headers`, with some additions that make working with HTTP headers feel a lot more like working with JavaScript objects.

 ```ts
 import SuperHeaders from 'fetch-super-headers';